 Isaac’s other notable projects include an award-winning master plan for Stanford University’s new Science and Engineering Quad and designs for the first three buildings on that quad.
 Among these is the award-winning LEED Platinum, net-zero energy Yang and Yamazaki Environment and Energy Building.
 Other notable projects include an Arts District Competition proposal for downtown Salt Lake City, the new 9 building LEED Platinum Knight Management Center for Stanford’s Graduate School of Business, a major redevelopment proposal for the Refshaleoen district in Copenhagen and the Chubu Teiju Cultural Center and Museum in Kurayoshi, Japan.
-Isaac has also worked on multiple airport projects including the acclaimed North Terminal at Reagan Washington National Airport and Terminal 2 at Haneda Airport in Tokyo, Japan.
+Isaac has also worked on multiple airport projects including the acclaimed North Terminal at Reagan Washington National Airport and Terminal 2 at Haneda Airport in Tokyo.

 Career Project Experience Includes: